We all know fishing with our kids is a dream as a parent. These are some of North Canterbury's top locations to enjoy time with family.

 Kaiapoi River

-The Kaiapoi River experiences good runs of salmon, and is one of the only places in New Zealand where salmon are regularly caught on bait; freshwater shrimps and whole pilchards being the most popular.
-The best fishing is between SH1 and the confluence with the Waimakariri.
-Access is available at the Hall Street boat ramp, Smith Street and the town wharf, all located within the township of Kaiapoi.
-All methods work well.
+The Kaiapoi River is renowned for its strong runs of salmon and is one of the rare places in New Zealand where salmon are regularly caught on bait—freshwater shrimp and whole pilchards being the top choices.
+The prime fishing stretch is between SH1 and the confluence with the Waimakariri River.
+Popular access points include the Hall Street boat ramp, Smith Street, and the town wharf, all located within Kaiapoi township.
+A variety of fishing methods work well here.

 Waimakariri River

-Good fishing can be had below the SH1 Bridge down to the Stewarts Gully yacht club.
-Sea run brown trout can be caught between October and February.
-There is also a chance of catching a salmon.
-Most popular method is spin fishing using a ‘Tassie Devil’ or “Veltic” casting out and letting it swing around with the current fishing it as deep as possible.
+Good fishing can be found along the stretch from below the SH1 Bridge down to the Stewarts Gully Yacht Club.
+Sea-run brown trout are commonly caught here between October and February, and there’s also a chance to catch salmon.
+The most popular method is spin fishing using lures like the ‘Tassie Devil’ or “Veltic.”
+Anglers typically cast out and let the lure swing naturally with the current, fishing as deep as possible to entice the fish.

 Groynes Lakes